 The Grand Soleil 52 Long Cruise, here in "shoal draft" version, is a 52’10” monohull sailboat designed by Marco Lostuzzi.
 She was built by Cantiere Del Pardo (Italy) and made of sandwich PVC / fiberglass / polyester.
-This sailboat was produced between 2017 and 9999.
+The production started in 2017 .

 The Grand Soleil 52 Long Cruise belongs to the Grand Soleil range.
 The Grand Soleil 52 Long Cruise is as well listed, on Boat-Specs.com, in version Deep draft.